kala13x/banti/README.md

-bAnti - Just Another Security ToolKit
+bAnti - Linux Kernel Based PoC RootKit
 ----

 #### To Be, Or Not To Be